SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 Plugin Metadata
 ===============

-Adding plugin metadata helps users to identify your plugin more easily by giving them the changes to check the name, version, description or even the authors of a plugin at runtime.
+Adding plugin metadata helps users to identify your plugin more easily by giving them the ability to check the name, version, description, or even the authors of a plugin at runtime.
 It is (or will) be also used heavily when publishing plugins on a plugin portal like Ore_.

 Currently, Sponge supports the following types of plugin metadata: